theaswin/theaswin/README.md

 - 👋 Hi, I’m aswin
-- 👀 I’m interested in coding and bodybuilding
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning Machine learning
+- 🌱 currently learning Data Science & Machine learning
-- 💞️ I’m looking to collaborate with no one
-- 📫 How to reach me through instagran??? 👉️ aswin_nath__
+- ig : elnico.aswin

 <!---
 theaswin/theaswin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.